enaeher/blog/_posts/2013-10-14-marengo-ridge.md

 {% flickr_photo 10276397433 %}

-And then it was time to head back to Chicago (but not before a stop at the <a href="http://www.irm.org">Illinois Railway Museum</a> in nearby Union.
+And then it was time to head back to Chicago (but not before a stop at the <a href="http://www.irm.org">Illinois Railway Museum</a> in nearby Union).

 {% flickr_photo 10276216724 %}